JohnPetere/sams-Cake-Stands-React/README.md

 - JavaScript
 ## TODO
 - Figure how to get fonts to load...
-- Viewport not changing properly
+- Tailwind not changing Viewport not changing properly
-- Cards are too tall in small and medium views.

 - Update fake content with actual photos of cake stands
 ## Completed
 - Login Page